 What Jesus does for the man born blind is a sign of the whole sacramental economy of the Church he established.
 Physical symbols come to contain what they symbolize and transmit what they contain.

 Of course this is not brand new.
 It is prefigured and prepared for in the Old Testament.
 Special oil called chrism is carried by the prophet Samuel to the town of Bethlehem to be used in the anointing of a new king.
 The Philistines, a mighty people from the seacoast with superior weapons and military skill, oppress the people of Israel.
-The role of the King is to defend his people from their enemies, and this is a formidable foe.
+The role of the King is to defend his people from their enemies, and the Philistines are formidable foes.
 The King will need great strength to fulfill his mission, so he is to be anointed with sacred chrism, a holy, perfumed oil first used to consecrate priests.
 It is carried in the hollow horn of a bull, a symbol of the power this chrism is intended to transmit.
 The smallest and seemingly weakest of the sons of Jesse is smeared with this oil, and from that moment, the power of the Lord rushed upon David, turning this shepherd into the first Lion of Judah (1 Sam 16).
-This prefigures the sacrament of confirmation, where the weak will be made soldiers of Christ, sharing in Church’s kingly mission of bringing all things into subjection to the King of Kings.
+This prefigures the sacrament of confirmation, where the weak will be made powerful soldiers of Christ, sharing in Church’s kingly mission of bringing all things into subjection to the King of Kings.

 The sacraments do not just symbolize, but actually transmit the awesome power they contain.
 And what is it that they contain?
 The merciful love of God that makes the weak strong, the humble wise, and ordinary people quite extraordinary.